SanneBerends/EvolutionToM/README.md

 program can be visualized (see Data processing).

 ## Running
-The relevant code is located in the _src/main/java_ folder.
+The relevant code is located in the _src_ folder.
 Java Development Kit version 21 is required to compile and run the code.
 Furthermore, the simulation uses JFreeChart.
 The root directory contains a pom.xml file that can be used to use download and use these dependensies.
 For this, Maven is needed.
 A tutorial on how to install Maven can be found [here](https://www.baeldung.com/install-maven-on-windows-linux-mac).